flasd/babel-plugin-strip-invariant/README.md

 invariant(essentialArg, anotherEssentialArg);
 ```

-You can mix both options!
+You can mix both options too!

 That's it!
-If you've liked this, consider giving it a star!
+If you've liked this, consider giving it a star :star:!

 ### Copyright & License